Infinite-Nomic/Infinite-Nomic/The-Rules.rst

 * If no Cards are in the Deck but at least one Card is in the Discard, move all cards from the Discard to the Deck.
 * Draw a Card from the Deck, Activate it, and then move it to the Discard.
 The player who is Encountering shall be designated as the Subject of the Card’s Activation.

-Current players may voluntarily Encounter a Card once each time they are given the Current role.
+Players may voluntarily Encounter a Card once each time they spend or lose a proposal voucher.

 Rule 8: Card Class Creation Proposals
 -------------